 A digital object is checking gadgets.
 Tiny beads and shards.
 Daisy felt fuzzy and warm.
 Life Space smelled like a contradiction.
 Did you see it?
 Wait!
 Come back!
 You didn’t even ask!
 Daisy runs past in a fluff.
 Ugh, what is this stuff?

 Pink plastic covered their heads.
 Depending on the nature of their state, faces could also be erased.
 The way back to Being was a way to Manipura.
 And if one could count, it would be to Artha.
-To be found: sunny and bright Elevententeen.
+To be found: Sunny, Bright, Elevententeen.

 She entered.
 Now, walking criss-crossed down the tree-lined, brick-rung park pathway, she hated this part.
 She knew they tried to conceal the portal at the ‘end’ of the line, but you could always see it.
 The air around it was crinkly and wet.
 It was also technologically Prussian, giving off data to Whom (a.k.a.
 Google Analytics).
 They were still around, you know.
 In any case, she supposed most disconcerted artists would notice it.

 She didn’t even bother to reply.
 What a stupid statement.
 Of course she was.
 She always was.
 Especially in Free state.
-Daisy curtly ruffled her shiny snakeskin BCBG and answered him, “I am now going to roll my eyes and you are going to walk that way.
-In that direction.”
+Daisy curtly ruffled her shiny snakeskin BCBG and answered him, “I am now going to roll my eyes and you are going to walk that way, in this direction.”
 Filburt trembled like a dandelion in new spring wind and promptly – disappeared.
 Goddamnit!
 Skirt?!
 Stomach?!
 For Christ’s sake!

 I don’t have time for this patience.
 The Need paused.
 This is not something new.
 The Pause crossed long, lanky arms and turned his eyeballs in reverse.
 Training never ended, Daisy hated it.
 She had been through it a million and ten times.
 She was even beginning to seem like him.
-The father of all wrong doing.
+The father of all wrongdoing.
 Addictions created them.
 Where found them.
 Elevententeen was their only solace.
-“Please come, spring”

 This cannot be happening right now.